An Integral Part of Our Evolving Healthcare System

 Health Promotion and Disease Prevention

-Faculty members work with students to research, plan, and conduct presentations on the benefits of exercise to chronic disease support groups and clinicians in the greater Philadelphia area.
+Faculty members work with students to research, plan, and conduct presentations on the benefits of exercise to chronic disease support groups, community organizations, and clinicians.
 Students have presented on a variety of topics, including: juvenile rheumatoid arthritis, breast cancer, fibromyalgia, end-stage renal disease, and childhood fitness.

 International Service Learning

 An example of Arcadia’s successful efforts to prepare students for life in our global society is that of a program run by Arcadia University graduate, Jodee Fortner ’99.
-Fortner lives in Arequipa, Peru, and regularly hosts teams of physical therapists, Arcadia students and volunteers who provide services and equipment for children with disabilities.
-The two-week project is in collaboration with Medical Ministry International, and includes educational sessions for the pediatric patient’s families and caregivers.
+Fortner lived in Arequipa, Peru, and regularly hosted teams of physical therapists, Arcadia students and volunteers who provided services and equipment for children with disabilities.
+After seven years, Jodee has returned to the States and the Arequipa clinic is fully staffed by Peruvian physical therapists.
+The fact that the clinic is self-sustaining is a credit to Jodee’s efforts to “work herself out of a job.”

-Additional international experiential learning sites include St. Elizabeth Parish, Jamaica, where Dr. Brooke Riley ’04, runs the local clinic that provides predominantly out-patient services and home visits to people with neuromuscular diagnosis such as stroke.
-Students going to Guatemala spend two weeks in Zacapa providing physical therapy services for adults and children with musculoskeletal and neuromuscular diagnoses, working with prostheses patients, and participating in evaluations and treatments for clients in adult day care, community, and home settings.
+Students going to Guatemala spend two weeks in Zacapa providing physical therapy services for adults and children with musculoskeletal and neuromuscular diagnoses, working with persons with lower extremity amputations, and participating in evaluations and treatments for clients in adult day care, community, and home settings.

 Facilities & Technology